What to expect from us

 Here are more details about each program:

 - Inpatient care.
 If you need immediate medical care for an eating disorder, we may recommend our inpatient program.
-Our program for children and adolescents is located on the sixth floor of Children’s – St. Paul and includes around-the-clock care and monitoring by nurses and doctors specially trained to treat eating disorders.
+Our program for children and adolescents is located on the sixth floor of Children’s Minnesota – St. Paul and includes around-the-clock care and monitoring by nurses and doctors specially trained to treat eating disorders.
 The goal of the inpatient program is to help you or your child return to good health as quickly as possible, so that you can move on to our outpatient program.

 - Outpatient care.
 We see most of our patients through our outpatient, clinic-based program.
 In this setting, you will have regular clinic visits with one of our team’s psychiatrists or therapists.
 You may also meet with a dietitian to develop a healthy eating plan.
 If at any time more intensive treatment is needed, we may recommend our inpatient program.